linuiz-project/linuiz/README.md

-# Gsai OS
+# Linuiz OS

 ## About
-**Gsai OS** is a semi-modular operating system written in the Rust programming language.
+**Linuiz OS** is a semi-modular operating system written in the Rust programming language.
 Its intent is to find the best of both worlds: combine the excellent performance of modular kernel configurations, with the extremely low memory overhead of monolithic kernels.

 </br>

 ## Running the OS
-In order to build and run Gsai OS, you'll require a few things:
+In order to build and run Linuiz OS, you'll require a few things:
 - QEMU installed and in your PATH
 - NASM installed and in your PATH
 - GNUMake installed and in your PATH